-It is important to note that a PSA is an assessment tool that provides a riskinformed assessment that is complementary to other traditional evaluation techniques such as deterministic safety analysis, engineering analysis, etc. It is not intended to replace those evaluation techniques but rather provides further insights from a quantitative risk perspective.
+It is important to note that a PSA is an assessment tool that provides a risk-informed assessment that is complementary to other traditional evaluation techniques such as deterministic safety analysis, engineering analysis, etc. It is not intended to replace those evaluation techniques but rather provides further insights from a quantitative risk perspective.
 PSAs are limited in what they can practicably model and, therefore, it is important to understand those limitations so that PSA-related information is used in the correct context within decision making in an operating nuclear power plant.

-Overall plant safety is provided by the quantum of programs and procedures; training effectiveness; equipment maintenance practices; work control; configuration management; system and equipment monitoring and corrective action; and, emergency procedures and abnormal condition response.
+Overall plant safety is provided by combination of the station's programs and procedures, training effectiveness, equipment maintenance practices, work control, configuration management, system and equipment monitoring and corrective action, and emergency procedures and abnormal condition response.
 PSA is one of many tools that provide a measure of, or indicator of, safety but given its limitations cannot be considered in isolation of other measures or deterministic safety analysis.
 It is a complementary tool and in itself does not provide safety per se.

-While a PSA also provides a quantitative estimate of plant risk, the limitations of PSA modeling and content means that great care must be taken in interpreting results and trying to derive meaningful insights from a PSA.
+While a PSA also provides a quantitative estimate of plant risk, the limitations of PSA modeling and content means that care must be taken in interpreting results and trying to derive meaningful insights from a PSA.
 It also limits the usefulness of such estimates in an absolute value sense.
 Quantitative risk estimates from PSA can be compared to safety goals based on international targets; however, their value is primarily in considering them as a "measuring stick" to determine the size of a safety improvement that may be identified from the PSA to resolve potential plant vulnerability.